eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ## <a name="architecture">Architecture</a>

-Ibeji's Application Server, which we will refer to as "Digital Twin App Server", has a modular architecture that allows new services to easily be added and existing services to easily be removed.
+Ibeji's Application Server, which we will refer to as "Digital Twin App Server", has a modular architecture that allows new services to readily be added and existing services to readily be removed.
 It also has build-time feature switches for controlling which service should be available at run-time.
 Ibeji's initial service, the Invehicle Digital Twin service, was developed before the adoption of the modular architecture, but it will eventually be migrated across to it.

 We will introduce a new service named "Digital Twin Graph" that will provide a facade for the Invehicle Digital Twin service and the providers.
 Ideally, the consumer will not need to directly interact with provider endpoints.
 Instead, they will interact with a graph structure that represnts the ditial twin,